bluejet80/bluejet80/README.md

 ## 2. Codewars Practice

-I have an a ccount on codewars.com where I periodically complete challenges to further ingrain the concepts and ideas into my brain.
+I have an account on codewars.com where I periodically complete challenges to further ingrain the concepts and ideas into my brain.
 This has been a very helpful resource.
 [codewars.com](https://www.codewars.com/dashboard)